Economy"To wage war, you need first of all money; second, you need money, and third, you also need money" – Prince Montecuccoli.

 FlyingFlying is allowed only for units with Flying skill.
 Fliers travel at the same speed on any terrain.
 Hence, no terrain penalties (and bonuses!) are applied to their movement.
 Flying negates traps and terrain danger, but there's a price for that: Staying over water or swamp at the end of turn will cause unit to have less movement next turn.
 All units that fall into category of fliers, have Scout skill.

 SwimmingSwimming is allowed only for units with Swimming skill and only in shallow water.
-Staying in water at the end of the turn can lead to death, unit may drown.

 Living and UndeadAll living units have moves and energy.
 But undead does not care for energy.
 Their movement and actions are limited only by move points.
 Undead have no critical or less critical spots, so no body damage modifier is applied to body parts.
 Undead are immune to fear, but suffer from the Banish Undead spell.
 Undead can not stack with living creatures with the exception of Higher Undead species which have almost all attributes of the living beings.